ytisf/PyExfil/README.md

 For usage per modules have a look at the [USAGE](https://www.github.com/ytisf/PyExfil/USAGE.md) file.

 ## Data Generation
 Although this tool was initially created as a game and later on turned to be a Red Team oriented tool, at the end of a day a major usage of `PyExfil` is to test various DLP (Data Leakage Protection) systems as well as detection of intrusion.
 To make the latter mission simpler we have created a little module to generate fake data with a structure that matches both PII and PCI data sets.
-These are intended to trigger alerts while being broadcated outside of the network.
+These are intended to trigger alerts while being broadcate outside of the network.

 Here is how to use it:

 ```python
 from pyexfil.includes import CreateTestData